biocore/calour/doc/source/database_interface.rst

 Creating database interfaces for Calour
 =======================================

-Calour is designed with an extendible database interface support.
+Calour is designed with an extensible database interface support.
 In this document we will describe the steps required to integrate your database into Calour.

 Terminology
 -----------